-- a) A brief descriptive title and the date the experiment was carried out and the full names of any co- workers.
+- A brief descriptive title and the date the experiment was carried out and the full names of any co-workers.
 You should also state your TAs full name (e.g. Mickey Mouse) and your laboratory section (e.g. B01). - b) Introduction (the purpose and context of the experiment).

 The introduction briefly describes the purpose and context of the experiment (do not simply restate the title).
-In most cases for Chem 351 and 353, this will be no more than a few lines.
+In most cases for Chem 351 and 353, this will not be more than a few lines.
 An introduction should not contain any results!
-The introduction should also include balanced reaction equation(s) if appropriate; these will accurately summarise the chemical reactions (e.g. using drawn structures rather than just " $C_7H_6O_3$ " etc.) and show the basis for stoichiometric calculations.
+The introduction should also include balanced reaction equation(s) if appropriate; these will accurately summarise the chemical reactions (e.g using drawn structures rather than " $C_7H_6O_3$ " etc.) and show the basis for stoichiometric calculations.
 An example of how it should be done from the synthesis of aspirin experiment is shown below.
-If you take an equation from another source, it should be referenced, if you create it yourself from scratch, then it doesn't.
 The introduction provides some background to the work, the objectives and goals for the experiment.